Murtagy/blog/content/simple_code_polymorphism.md

             return True
         return False
 ```
-It means that we have issues with use of the generic `employee.isPayDay()`.
-We no longer can call the same method despite the employee type.
-We have to reveal the type and get projects, or the function needs to be capable of access projects `ProjectStore` directly.
-So we either have to inject data (list of projects), dependency (a project store) or let sideeffects happen - function accesses ProjectStore directly.
+ We can not call the method the same way for any employee type.
+We have either have to reveal the type and get the projects, or the method has to be capable of accessing `ProjectStore` directly.
+So we either have to inject the data (list of projects), inject the dependency (a project store) or let sideeffects happen - function accesses ProjectStore directly.
 Same applies to COMMISION.
+I will let the reader deside if that is a valid concern or not.

 ## Solution

-It is clear that concepts of "how we pay an Employee" is not the same concept as "what is an Employee".
-So we should structure our code according to business processes:
+At the moment when we realised that nothing blocks the Employee to be both SALARIED and COMMISIONED it should be clear that concepts of "how we pay an Employee" is not the same concept as "what is an Employee".

+We may better structure the code according to the ongoing processes (domains):

 ```python